EthanPlant/EthanPlant.ca/content/writing/stop-the-datacentre.md

 ## This is not incidental use

 There is an obvious objection here.
 People can criticize technologies while using them.
 Climate organizers drive cars.
-Climate organizers drive cars.
 Privacy advocates own smartphones.
 People opposed to Amazon occasionally buy something from Amazon because they need a replacement dishwasher part by Thursday and society has made several unfortunate architectural decisions.
 Purity testing is not a serious political standard.

 That isn't what's happening here.
 This isn't incidental use.
 It's not unavoidable use.
 It's not a volunteer using Gmail because everyone already has Gmail.
 The campaign chose to build its public infrastructure around Wardroom.
 Wardroom points to Newscube.
 Newscube appears to be developing and productizing AI-powered intelligence systems.
 The campaign’s feed exposes the AI component directly.
 The relationship is not hidden in a vendor dependency six layers down, it's right there in the footer.